-DETERMINANT RATIONALE Economic Greater economic resources increase adaptive capacityLack of financial resources limits adaptation options Information and skills Lack of informed, skilled and trained personnel reduces adaptive capacity Greater access to information increases likelihood of timely and appropriate adaptation Infrastructure and Technology Lack of technology limits range of potential adaptation options Less technologically advanced regions are less likely to develop and/or implement technological adaptations Greater variety of infrastructure can enhance adaptive capacity, since it provides more options Characteristics and location of infrastructure also affect adaptive capacity Institutional Well-developed social institutions help to reduce impacts of climate- related risks and therefore increase adaptive capacity Policies and regulations may constrain or enhance adaptive capacity Natural/Ecological /Climate Elements of the natural, physical or ecological environment of a region may enhance or limit the possibilities for adaptation (including projected climate change impacts)
+DETERMINANT RATIONALE Economic Greater economic resources increase adaptive capacity Lack of financial resources limits adaptation options Information and skills Lack of informed, skilled and trained personnel reduces adaptive capacity Greater access to information increases likelihood of timely and appropriate adaptation Infrastructure and Technology Lack of technology limits range of potential adaptation options Less technologically advanced regions are less likely to develop and/or implement technological adaptations Greater variety of infrastructure can enhance adaptive capacity, since it provides more options Characteristics and location of infrastructure also affect adaptive capacity Institutional Well-developed social institutions help to reduce impacts of climate- related risks and therefore increase adaptive capacity Policies and regulations may constrain or enhance adaptive capacity Natural/Ecological /Climate Elements of the natural, physical or ecological environment of a region may enhance or limit the possibilities for adaptation (including projected climate change impacts)

-TABLE 5.2: SUMMARY OF ADAPTIVE CAPACITY ANALYSIS FOR GRANDBAY PRIMARY SCHOOL (2019)
+TABLE 5.2: SUMMARY OF ADAPTIVE CAPACITY ANALYSIS FOR PIERRE CHARLES SECONDARY SCHOOL (2019)

 DETERMINANT INDICATOR SCORE COMMENTS Institutional Is there a national policy on climate change adaptation and/or comprehensive disaster management (or related) for the education sector?
 [YES = 1; NO = 0] 0 Dominica has addressed climate adaptation at the policy level through the preparation of a national climate change adaptation strategy, and through the "Economics of Climate Adaptation Initiative", the Mainstreaming Adaptation to Climate Change (MACC) Project, and the Pilot Programme for Climate Resilience (PPCR).
 While education is not listed as a vulnerable or priority sector with regards to climate change in the Second National Communication.
 Dominica has requested support from the OECS to increase climate change resilience of the education sector through a regional approach.
 The reason is that there is a priority to reduce the impacts of climate change-related extreme weather events, including the disruption of education services and high costs of damages, in their national plans.
 Dominica is also signatory to the Antigua and Barbuda Declaration on School Safety and is in the process of implementing the Model Safe School Programme.
-Have there been additions to the curriculum that integrate climate change/disaster preparedness/emergency management?
+2. Have there been additions to the curriculum that integrate climate change/disaster preparedness/emergency management?
 [YES = 1; NO = 0] 0 At the time of this assessment, there was no curriculum integration.
-Is an updated emergency management or disaster management plan in place?
-[YES = 1; NO = 0] 1 Yes, there is a plan in place however it needs to be updated.
-4. Do the plans address priority hazards based on previous assessment(s)?
-[YES = 1; NO = 0] 1 Yes, the plan addresses priority hazards.
-5. Is there a designated environmental/health & safety officer, emergency response team or related position/team?
-[YES = 1; NO = 0] 0 At the time of this assessment, there was no officer or related position in place.
+3. Is an updated emergency management or disaster management plan in place?[YES = 1; NO = 0] 1 Yes, there is an updated plan done in collaboration with all teachers using a template provided by the Ministry.
+4. Do the plans address priority hazards based on previous assessment(s)?[YES = 1; NO = 0] 1 Yes, the plan has been updated to address priority hazards.
+Is there a designated environmental/health & safety officer, emergency response team or related position/team?[YES = 1; NO = 0] 1 Yes, the deputy principal also serves as the Safety Officer.
 Information and Skills 6.
-Has the school done a walk through to identify and prioritize hazards for the population and visitors?
-[YES = 1; NO = 0] 1 Yes the school has done previous assessments and has someone on staff able to conduct.
-It was previously a designated shelter however has been deemed unsafe and is slated for reconstruction though no timeframe has been provided.
+Has the school done a walk through to identify and prioritize hazards for the population and visitors?[YES = 1; NO = 0] 1 Yes, an assessment was done in collaboration with IsraAID.

-TABLE 5.2: SUMMARY OF ADAPTIVE CAPACITY ANALYSIS FOR GRANDBAY PRIMARY SCHOOL (2019)
+TABLE 5.2: SUMMARY OF ADAPTIVE CAPACITY ANALYSIS FOR PIERRE CHARLES SECONDARY SCHOOL (2019)